Where cars became costume

 6. The Liberace Museum Store

-Fashion, music, car accessories and more, get outfitted for Vegas!
+Fashion, music, car accessories, Las Vegas souvenirs and more.
+Get outfitted for Vegas!

 Among many other innovations, Liberace was first to use automobiles in his stage show.
 Like the costumes he wore, the cars were adorned like no others in history.
 Their style and use was at the forefront of celebrity conspicuous consumption by Liberace, 60 years ago.